lassegit/react-hooks-slides/slides.md

 --

-Implementation of _statefullness_ and _side effects_ in functional components.
+Implementation of _statefulness_ and _side effects_ in functional components.

 --